rdiverdi/rdiverdi.github.io/index.md

 </video>
 </p>

 The Olin Intelligent Vehicles Lab does a lot of work with multirtors, especially in ocean applications; however, flying a drone from a boat requires a skilled pilot to safely recover the drone.
-In this project, I developed a system capable of using a camera and GPS, which are both common in most drone missions, to detect and land within about 0.5m of a target (as opposed to up to 6m with GPS alone).
+In this project, I developed a system capable of using a camera and GPS, which are both common in most drone missions, to detect and land within about 0.5m of a target (as opposed to up to 6m with GPS alone). [click here for more about my work in the Intelligent Vehicles Lab](iv_lab.html)

 **Relevant Skills:** Linux, Python, ROS, Hardware Prototyping, System Design